-While vacuum decay is a popular leak testing option, it is not ideal for empty bottles.
-Pressure decay is a great alternative to allow defects to be identified quickly, all while maintaining bottle integrity.
+While vacuum decay is a popular leak testing option, it is not ideal for empty containers.
+Pressure decay is a great alternative to allow defects to be identified quickly, all while maintaining container integrity.

 What Is Pressure Decay Leak Testing?